Ehmkayel/study_mate/readme.md

 # Study Mate

-This repository contains various frontend projects I’ve worked on while learning and mastering web development concepts.
-It includes CSS, JavaScript, React, and TailwindCSS projects to showcase my progress and experiments.
+This repository showcases my journey in web development through various frontend projects.
+It includes work with JavaScript, React, TailwindCSS, TypeScript, and Next.js, along with other modern tools and frameworks.
+As I continue to grow, I will be experimenting further with ShadCN UI and other technologies.

 ## Table of Contents